Software License Tracking in 2026: Process, Best Practices, And Top 5 Tools

 Here’s how to build an effective and scalable software license tracking process:

-1. Take inventory of all software assets - Start by identifying every piece of software used across the organization, including installed applications, cloud-based tools, and shadow IT.
+1. Take inventory of all software assets - Start by identifying every piece of software used across the organization, including installed applications, cloud-based tools, and shadow IT (software installed by employees outside of IT's oversight).

 2. Collect and centralize license information - Gather key details like license type, number of seats, contract terms, cost, expiration/renewal dates, and usage rights.
 Store everything in a centralized platform.